 threeOclock is a visual arts program that is passionate about the semi-public spaces and socially engaged art.
 We like to have fun and stage challenging and interesting (and sometimes very animated) conversations through art.

 We believe without dialogue there is no impact and without impact, there is no solution, so we work with emerging and established Australian artists to explore critical social and environmental issues.

 Our exhibitions are project-based and our program features installation work, sculpture, film, photography and public conversation series.

-For the past 8 months we created a pop up gallery space on the upper level of Southgate on Melbourne's Southbank – sneaking out into its public spaces, with film and performance-based works.
+In 2016, we created a pop-up gallery space on the upper level of Southgate on Melbourne's Southbank – sneaking out into its public spaces, with film and performance-based works.
 Here our artists explored different exhibition themes and their answers were framed around a central focus that interrogated topics such as ‘Oceans’ ‘Diversity’ ‘Women’ and ‘Proximity’.

 We are now on the move stay tuned to see where we pop up next.

 The nitty gritty

 The threeOclock program has been developed by creative director, curator and artist Kim de Kretser.
 A big thank you to our supporters RMIT University and the Centre for Art Society and Transformation (CAST), the Dexus Property Group, Dumbo Feather Magazine, Bastian Design, MRNT Architecture and so many others.

 Sign up for our mailing list and we will notify you of upcoming exhibitions events (only) we promise!